Package-level declarations

 Gives the coordinates for the center of a bounding box.

-This represent the original iOS COMBINED direction type which they described like this:
+This is based on the original iOS COMBINED direction type which they described like this:

 Return a destination coordinate based on a starting point, bearing and distance.